simonduf/jchart2d-code/readme-binaries.txt

   to let it know if an extremum was changed which saves a lot of performance especially on large traces.
 o Chart2D.setTracePointProvider(ITracePointProvider) has been removed.
 Use ITrace2D.setTracePointProvider(ITracePointProvider) instead. o Chart2D.getTracePointProvider() has been removed.
-Use ITrace2D.getTracePointProvider() instead.
+Use ITrace2D.getTracePointProvider() instead. o Added o Support for init hook on trace level.

 jchart2d-3.2.2 - September, 24th, 2011